-METALS-LME copper slips more than 1% on bleak China data
+METALS-LME copper slips from 1-1/2-mth high on weak China data

 Most active ShFE tin

-ARBS ($1 = 7.0712 Chinese yuan) (Reporting by Mai Nguyen; Editing by Aditya Soni and Subhranshu Sahu)
+ARBS ($1 = 7.0692 Chinese yuan renminbi) (Reporting by Mai Nguyen; Editing by Subhranshu Sahu and Jason Neely)